taywils/taywils.me/source/about/index.md

 layout: "page"
 comments: false
 ---
-Welcome to taywils.me my blog for everything programming, software engineering and math related subjects that interest me.
-Occasionally there will longer posts that form multi-part tutorials however; a majority of the code I write can be found on my Github.

-Originally I started off on a hosted Wordpress site, then moved to a private Linode server and re-wrote this blog using Jeykll, stopped blogging for about 3 years and recently discovered Hexo which gave me renewed faith in customizable static-site blogging platforms that give you just enough but not too much.
+Welcome to taywils.me my personal blog for everything I do related to software engineering, web development and programming.
+On a day to day basis I'm currently employed at a startup working in the E-Commerce sector but in my spare time I develop apps in hopes of running my own software development company someday.

+## Current Interest
+As of late I've been writing a lot of software in Javascript and Ruby; mostly React and Ruby on Rails.
+Due to the maturity and large size of both Javascript's and Ruby's respective developer communities those platforms are most aligned with quickly building out prototypes and MVPs.